 Saturday, 17th March was a tough day.
 Arguably one of the toughest I’ve experienced in Bangladesh.
-There are many connotations for this of course.
-It wasn’t tough in a physical sense.
+It wasn’t however a tough day in a physical sense.
 I didn’t spend the whole day doubled over toiling in the intense heat of the Bangladeshi sun in a rice paddy, or pushing my body to extreme limits on a construction site.
 I wasn’t peddling across Chittagong on a rickshaw from dawn until dusk, or risking my life on a beach meticulously deconstructing a huge ship.
 I was in fact sat at a table in an air-conditioned room on campus.
 Twice during the day I was brought tea and biscuits, and lunch was provided.
 So, in comparison to the days of most Bangladeshis, it wasn’t such a tough day at all.

 Once the last student had left my room for the day, I felt a sense of relief as the pressure was over.
 I had enjoyed it, but I felt a great weight on my shoulders.
 Every time another nervous student shuffled into the room clutching her education certificates I was once again filled with a degree of anticipation, but also underlying apprehension.
 I wrote up my reports and handed them to our admissions team.
 Maybe come September some of these inspiring young women will be back on campus as fully-fledged members of the AUW community.